 Telecom services in Lesotho are managed by a privatised national operator, Econet Telecom Lesotho (ETL).
 There is effective competition in the mobile sector between South Africa-based Vodacom and ETL, though mobile market penetration remains below the regional average.

-Fixed-line teledensity is also low, but the network has gained value since DSL broadband technology was deployed in 2007.
-In parallel, ETL has rolled out a CDMA2000 fixed-wireless network, upgrades with EV-DO technology, to provide fixed-line and wireless broadband services.
+Fixed-line teledensity is also low, but the fixed network has gained value since DSL services were launched in 2007.
+In parallel, ETL has rolled out a CDMA2000 fixed-wireless network, upgraded with EV-DO technology, to provide fixed-line and wireless broadband services.
 In addition, the company has introduced a fixed-mobile convergence product based on its GSM network and capitalising on its multi-platform capabilities.

-Although landlocked, Lesotho has benefited from connectivity to the landing of several submarine fibre optic cables on the African east and west coasts, which saw bandwidth quadruple in 2012.
-Nevertheless, the improved international connectivity has not yet translated to lower broadband prices on the retail level.
+Although landlocked, Lesotho has benefited from connectivity to the several submarine fibre optic cables which land on African east and west coasts.
+These quadrupled international bandwidth in 2012, and contributed to lower end-user prices.

-ETL launches 100Mb/s FttP services; political disruption jeopardising investor confidence in Lesotho; Improved internet connectivity following landing of international cables; retail broadband prices remain high; relatively high mobile ARPU; regulator revokes BTL’s telecom licence; ETL invests in a GPON network; Universal Service Agency expanding base tower infrastructure in remote areas; report includes an updated fixed-line broadband table, operator data to Q1 FY2015; recent market developments.
+Vodacom Foundation launched m-health service facilitated by M-Pesa; regulator considers imposing SIM card registration; ETL launches 100Mb/s FttP services; ETL moving to per second billing; improved internet connectivity following landing of international cables; regulator revokes BTL’s telecom licence; ETL invests in a GPON network; Universal Service Agency expanding base tower infrastructure in remote areas; report update includes ITU statistics, operator data to Q2 2016, recent market developments.

 Telecom Lesotho, Econet Ezi-Cel, Vodacom Lesotho, Eskom, Comnet.